clawpack/geoclaw_tutorial_tulane2017/Docker.md

 Then do:

-    $ docker run -i -t -p 8889:8889 --name geoclaw_tutorial_container \
+    $ docker run -i -t -p 8889:8889 --name geoclaw_tutorial_container geoclaw_tutorial_dockerimage
-           geoclaw_tutorial_dockerimage

 This starts a virtual machine (*container*) named `geoclaw_tutorial_container` and gives a prompt like:

     root@...#

-You can go into the `notebooks/chile2010a` directory, for example, and run the code from the command line, e.g. via
+You can go into the `geoclaw_tutorial_tulane2017/geoclaw_examples/chile2010a` directory, for example, and run the code from the command line, e.g. via

+    root@...# make topo
-    root@...# make all
+    root@...# make .plots

 See below for how to view the resulting plots.